DominiquePaul/GDP-Satellite-Prediction/readme.md

 The data used was collected between 8.30-10.00 pm for each location has been cleaned for: Cloud covered areas, special lightings (full-moon reflections, aurora lights), forest fires, glares caused by the solar elevation angle and more.

-More information on the satellite imates can be found in Doll (2008) referenced below.
+More information on the satellite images can be found in Doll (2008) referenced below.

 * Satellite images: https://ngdc.noaa.gov/eog/dmsp/downloadV4composites.html
 * GDP data: https://data.worldbank.org/indicator/NY.GDP.MKTP.CD
 * Urbanization data: https://data.worldbank.org/indicator/sp.urb.totl.in.zs

 ## 5. Further features that could be added
 You can always go further and add more features, meaning that in you also have to stop somewhere.
-For the case that somebody else might find this work interesting and might be interested in continuing the work on it I will note some ideas that I had during coding, but did not have enought time to pursue further:
+For the case that somebody else might find this work interesting and might be interested in continuing the work on it I will note some ideas that I had during coding, but did not have enough time to pursue further:

 * **Smooth satellite images being saved:** The function saving the images of the individual countries only saves *one image* per year of only *one satellite* (all numeric values are extracted though for the later use of the data).
 To make the animations smoother it might make sense to create the average of light intensity for the satellites overlapping in the respective years.
 * **Add p-value and r-squared values to plots:** There are several plots including a regression line.
 For these it would be nice to add a small box in the plot (or a small text beneath the title) that indicates what the significance and the explanatory power of the regression is